-One of The most common is called ‘cherry eye’ Which is the term used to refer to a prolapse of the gland of canine nictitans, Known as the third eyelid, When nictitating membrane prolapses and Becomes visible.
-The ‘cherry eye’ may be more common in puppies.
+One of the most common is the so-called ‘Cherry Eye’, which is the term used to refer to a prolapse of the gland of the canine nictitating membrane, known as the third eyelid.